free-gen/Songsterr-Downloader/README.md

 # Songsterr-Downloader

-A small WPF application for downloading tabs individually or in tabs from a website songsterr.com
+A small WPF application for parsing and downloading .gp files from the website songsterr.com